tobixen/calendar-cli/NEXT_LEVEL.md

+# On the "next level" calendar-cli - a full-featured tool for calendar management, project management and time tracking

+This document is dedicated to my rubber ducky - but if anyone else has the patience to read through it, feedback is appreciated.

 ## Tasks vs events vs journals

 In my paradigm, a task is a planned activity that should be done, but not at a specific time (but possibly it should be done within a specific time interval).
 When it's done - or when it is deemed irrelevant to do it - it can be striken out from the list.
 An event is something that should be done at a relatively well-defined time.
 While you may come an hour early or late to the Saturday night party and still have a lot of fun - if you come at the wrong date, then there won't be a party.